auth0/Guardian.swift/README.md

 #### Carthage

-In your Cartfile add this line
+In your Cartfile, add this line

 ```
 github "auth0/Guardian.swift" ~> 1.0.0